Adejumok/Dr.-Semmelweis-and-the-Discovery-of-Handwashing/README.md

 The project is structured as follows:

 - `workspace` folder: Contains the dataset and the Jupyter Notebook file.
-  - `datasets` folder: Contains the Jupyter Notebook files:
+  - `datasets` folder: Contains the dataset files:
   - `notebooks` folder: Contains the Jupyter Notebook files:

   - `1_data_exploration.ipynb`: Data loading and exploration.